NOAA-PMEL/PMEL-training/readme.md

-This is my first file
+This is my first file.
-My name is John
+My name is John.